LeoneGarage/terraform/README.md

 > databricks_client_id     = "\<databricks service principal client id>"<br>
 > databricks_client_secret = "\<databricks service principal client secret>"<br>

-These are your Databricks Account Id that you can get from Databricks Account Console, your Databricks Account Name which will be used to prefix the name of Log Delivery S3 bucket and related AWS resources since these are account wide resources, your Databricks Account Owner User Name and Databricks Account Owner Password.
+These are your Databricks Account Id that you can get from Databricks Account Console, your Databricks Account Name which will be used to prefix the name of Log Delivery S3 bucket and related AWS resources since these are account wide resources, your Databricks Service Principal Client Id for a Service Principal you created in Account Console and that Service Principal's Client Secret.
 If you don't have Databricks Account Id you can sign up for a 14 free trial in https://databricks.com/try-databricks to get it.
 Be careful with password as secrets in Terraform are stored in plain text.
 This is why *secrets.tfvars* file is in .gitignore

 4. Once you have created *secrets.tfvars* file, run *configure.sh* script and pass to it *-w <your workspace name>* parameter.
 So for example, if you want to create a Databricks Workspace called **demo**, you would run *./configure.sh -w demo* on command line.